 The Cooper convertible now offers the same engines as the Cooper hardtop: a 1.6-liter four-cylinder in the base model and a turbocharged version in the S, replacing the first-generation supercharged four-cylinder.

 Compared with the Cooper, the Cooper S has a sportier suspension.
-The Cooper S has a 0-60 mph time of 6.7 seconds and achieves an estimated 29 mpg average fuel economy with the manual transmission.
-With its redesign, the convertible's mileage is up and its emissions are down in line with the hardtop's.
+The Cooper S has a zero to 60 mph time of 6.7 seconds and achieves an estimated 29 mpg average fuel economy with the manual transmission.

 Mechanical features include: